MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_DEMO.md

             return Content(result.ToString());
         }
 ```
-13. Ensure that the cursor is at the end of the **MultByTwo** action code block, press Enter, and then type the following code.
+13. Ensure that the cursor is at the end of the **MultByTwo** action code block, press Enter twice, and then type the following code.

   ```cs
         [Route("Calc/Mult/{num1:int}/{num2:int}")]
         public IActionResult Mult(int num1, int num2)
         {
         }
 ```
 14. In the **Mult** action code block, type the following code.